jaysisense/composable-table/README.md

 # composable-table
-A spatial approach to creating spreadsheet like tables
+A spatial approach to creating spreadsheet like tables.
+Uses compose-sdk hooks to execute headless queries